-Times Higher Education Ranking 2021
+Times Higher Education Ranking 2022

 Upon successful completion of this subject, students should be able to:

-- Identify risks associated with alcohol and other drug use and manage in accordance with the best available evidence
+- Identify risks associated with alcohol and other drug use and manage in accordance with the best available evidence.

 In order to enrol in this subject, you must be accepted into one of the following degrees:

-No special requirements
+No additional requirements

 In this subject you will develop the evidence-based assessment and planning skills required in your work with alcohol and other drug dependent clients in a public health framework.
 This includes clinical assessment of alcohol and drug issues and identification of co-occurring disorders.
 You will demonstrate understanding of current legislative requirements.
 A range of case studies will be used to explore risk assessment and risk management perspectives.